-The Roman god Janus, for whom the month of January is named, has two faces: one looks back to the past while the other looks forward to the future.
-Janus was the most important of Roman deities, symbolizing both endings and beginnings.
+The Roman god Janus, for whom the month of January is named, has two faces: one looks forward to the future while the other looks back toward the past.
+Janus was the most important of Roman deities, symbolizing both beginnings and endings.